zmkfirmware/zmk/docs/docs/behaviors/layers.md

 ## Momentary Layer

 The "momentary layer" behavior enables a layer while a certain key is pressed.
-Immediately upon activation of the key, the layer is enabled, and immediately open release of the key, the layer is disabled again.
+Immediately upon activation of the key, the layer is enabled, and immediately upon release of the key, the layer is disabled again.

 ### Behavior Binding